 Although aeration can be done for just about any type of soil, it is most recommended for lawns with clay mixed into the soil.
 It can also remedy heavy compaction.

 At this point, the grass in your lawn has already grown to a considerable height.
 This means that it is time to start mowing.
+Do you know How to Use a Riding Lawn Mower?

 The recommended mowing height depends on the type of grass you have.
 However, cutting two to three inches should be enough to discourage weeds while promoting deeper roots and holding in water.

 If you’re still unsure, err on the higher side when mowing.
 The taller the grass, the more photosynthesis it can perform.
 Tall grasses also tend to have deeper and healthier root systems.
+Green new lawn is an excellent source for all of your Lawnmower reviews.

 6. Apply herbicide